 # of Columns: the number of columns the group will be divided into.
-When you have multiple columns you're fields will be equally divided into the columns and you can drag the fields between the columns to lay out your fields.
+When you have multiple columns, your fields will be equally divided into the columns and you can drag the fields between the columns to change how your fields are laid out.

 Label Format: choose whether to show labels and in which position to display them.

 Hover over the group and drag on the first "move" icon to change the order of the group and move it to a different location:

 You can also add columns to the entire layout by changing the Layout format.
 Click on the layout icon to change: